Vongrid Creative Agency

 Background Foreground

-EduPowerVR is an interactive virtual reality application that simulates the operation of a steam-powered electricity generation plant.
-Designed for university students in education and science-related fields, the application offers an immersive learning environment that enhances conceptual understanding through hands-on interaction.
+EduPowerVR is an interactive virtual reality application that simulates a steam-powered electricity generation plant.
+It targets university students in education and science-related fields.
+As a result, the application creates an immersive learning environment with hands-on interaction.

-By engaging with realistic 3D models and dynamic systems, learners experience how major energy systems work, fostering curiosity, experimentation, and discovery.
+Moreover, learners explore realistic 3D models and dynamic systems.
+In this way, they see how major energy systems work.
+Consequently, the experience encourages curiosity, experimentation, and discovery.

 Brief

-The goal of the project was to create a digital learning tool that replicates the operation of a thermal steam power plant in a way that is pedagogically effective and technically accurate.
-The challenge was to transform a complex real-world energy system into an intuitive and engaging learning experience for students without a technical background.
-Virtual Reality was selected as the core medium for its ability to visually and kinesthetically represent large-scale systems in an accessible way.
+The project aimed to create a digital learning tool that accurately replicates the operation of a thermal steam power plant in a pedagogically effective way.
+At the same time, the team sought to transform a complex real-world energy system into an intuitive and engaging learning experience for students without a technical background.
+Therefore, the team selected Virtual Reality as the core medium because it visually and kinesthetically represents large-scale systems in an accessible way.

 Challenges